verrazzano/docs/content/en/docs/observability/tracing/view-traces.md

 - All the spans that make up the trace.
 - Each span will contain all the tags, events, and timings for that span.
-- Each span can be expanded to see the values of the tags, events, and the start time, end time, and the overall execution time of the span.
+- Each span can be expanded to see the values of the tags, events, and the start time, end time, and the overall duration of the span.

 ### View managed cluster traces